The Boys and Girls Club Model is more comprehensive than prevention, recreation or educational programs alone.

 The development approach offers children what research says is the most needed, relationships with positive role models (adults and peers), structure and safety, access to a diverse range of programs that include recreation, play and expression, opportunity for acquiring positive behaviours, self-esteem and hope for the future.

 The success of Club programs and services is greatly dependent on established principles that support the Club’s values.

 No One is Turned Away

-- No child is denied access to member programs.
+- No child is denied access to member programs, due to financial constraints.

 - Programs are made as accessible as possible through a low cost participation model.

 - Fee subsidies can be made available without a “means” test.

 - Transportation, meals, and snacks can be provided.